A bloodshot eye or red eye: 19 causes and treatments

 What is a bloodshot eye?

-Red eyes (or red eye) is a condition where the white of the eye (the sclera) has become reddened or "bloodshot."
+Red eyes (or red eye) is a condition where the white of the eye (the sclera) and /or the conjunctiva (the clear fleshy layer that wraps up and under the eyelids) has become reddened or "bloodshot."

 The appearance of red eye can vary widely.
 It can look like there are several squiggly pink or red lines on the sclera or the entire sclera may appear diffusely pink or red.